bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 * Collaborate with the open-source community
 * Integrate automation tools

-The main organization the B.C. government owns in Github is [bcgov](https://github.com/bcgov) where we store all open-source code developed by B.C. government teams.
+The main organization the B.C. government owns in GitHub is [bcgov](https://github.com/bcgov) where we store all open-source code developed by B.C. government teams.
 The `bcgov` organization includes close to 1000 repositories maintained by the B.C. government developer community.

 ## On this page
 - [Working in the open](#work-in-open)